Treatment Duration

 Liver transplantation is the most successful treatment option for individuals dealing with severe liver failure.
 The success rate is over 95%, providing patients with a promising route to restored health and well-being.

 HexaHealth is dedicated to providing high-quality and accessible liver transplant surgeries in India.
 Feel free to contact us for information regarding the procedure, costs, and post-operative recovery.
-We're here to offer comprehensive assistance and guidance throughout the process.
+We're here to offer comprehensive assistance and liver transplant guidance throughout the process.

 A liver transplant replaces a failing liver with a healthy one from a donor, who can be living or deceased.
 It's done when the liver stops functioning normally, and other treatments don't help.